Health Literacy Universal Precautions Toolkit

 - To revise the Toolkit based on the experience of and input provided by participating practices.

-This project is currently recruiting practices to participate.
+This project is currently collecting data.

 The AAFP National Research Network is collaborating with the University of Colorado, School of Medicine, and the State Networks of Colorado Ambulatory Practices & Partners USA (SNOCAP-USA) to conduct this study.